bensonrachellaw/Spark-BSP-SEL/README.md

 3 source ~/.bashrc

-**if you don't want to compile the Spark-BSP-SEL source code project , you can download the release directly and deploy.
+**if you don't want to compile the Spark-BSP-SEL source code project , you can download the release package directly and deploy.
 ```

 ## Preview